Technology in the Classroom

-It is our intent that students who progress through the Edina Public Schools school system leave as positive digital citizens.
+Our goal: students who progress through the Edina Public Schools school system leave as positive digital citizens.
 Information below outlines how Edina Public Schools works to achieve this goal in the school setting.
 As always, education is a partnership between our community, staff, and students.
-Please take a moment to review our “Technology at Home" resources as well.

 Edina Public Schools believes technology is both a tool and a catalyst for excellence in education.
 We aim to: unleash students’ passion to be lifelong learners; empower and enhance excellent teaching; engage families in a partnership for education; and provide superior service, operation, and productivity.

-Providing students with early opportunities to learn proper use and etiquette as it relates to technology in parallel with their classroom experience better prepares our students for their future.
+Providing students with early opportunities to learn proper use and etiquette surrounding technology in parallel with their classroom experience better prepares our students for their future.

-What does the eLearning2 learning initiative look like?
+What does the eLearning2 learning initiative look like during face-to-face learning?

-Students in grades K-2 work on shared iPads and/or Chromebooks in the classroom.
-Teachers work with students in understanding how to use the device and what we use devices for at school.
+Students in grades K-2 work on iPads as part of their classroom learning.
+Teachers work with students to assist with understanding how and why the devices are used at school.

-Students in grades 3-5: each classroom has their own Chromebook cart.
-Teachers work with students in understanding how to use the device and what we use the device for at school.
+Students in grades 3-5: each student is assigned district-provided Chromebook.
+Teachers work with students to understand how to use the device and the device is used for at school.
 Chromebooks are managed by the district and are only accessible using an Edina provided account.
-The district provides tools for teachers to monitor students work on these devices.
-Student browsing history is retained and available for school staff to review.
+The district provides tools for teachers to monitor student work on these devices.
+Student browsing history is retained and available for parents and staff to review.

-All Edina Public Schools are currently Common Sense certified.
+Edina Public Schools is currently Common Sense certified.

 What tools are used to filter and monitor at school?

-Edina Public Schools filters and monitors student use of technology according to CIPA, FERPA, and COPPA using a variety of tools including, but not limited to:
+Edina Public Schools filters and monitors student use of technology according to CIPA, FERPA, and COPPR using a variety of tools including, but not limited to:

 - GoGuardian: filtering on Edina provided accounts at both school and home.

-- FortiNet: filtering of all devices connected to Edina networks at school.
+- FortiNet: filtering all devices connected to Edina networks at school.

 - Google Admin Console: policies are applied to users, groups, and devices.